eneko/CommandRegistry/README.md

 .target(name: "mytool", dependencies: ["CommandRegistry", "Utility"]),
 ```

-3. Add `import CommandRegistry` and `import Utility` in your source files, as needed.
+3. Add `import CommandRegistry` and `import SPMUtility` in your source files, as needed.

 ## Why yet another argument and command parsing library? 🤔
 When I started writing command line tools in Swift using Swift Package Manager, I found several packages that provided functionality to parse command line arguments, flags and subcommands.
 However, I found these libraries complex and hard to use.